tr1ptychs/react-sweeper/README.md

 - **First-click safety:** First clicked cell and surrounding cells will never be a mine.
 - **Chording:** Click a revealed number to reveal its remaining neighbors when number of neighboringe flags matches the number.
 - **Keyboard play with Q/W:** Playing on your laptop?
 Use `q` for left click, and `w` for right click.
 - **Daily seeded challenge at `/daily`:** Addicted to the daily game modes?
 We have one too.
-Larger-than-expert board with slightly higher mine density, on a set seed.
+Larger-than-expert board with slightly higher mine density, on a set seed that changes every UTC 00:00.
 - **Performance:** Iterative reveal for no deep recursion

 ## Controls